Precise predictions for boosted Higgs production: Predictions for other production modes

 The results are reported in Table~\ref{tab:channels}.
 We stress that the quoted uncertainty only accounts for QCD scale variations estimated as outlined above, and it does not contain PDF and $\alpha_s$ errors.

-For all channels but gluon fusion, NLO EW corrections are known (cf. ref.~\cite{Ciccolini:2003jy,Ciccolini:2007ec,Ciccolini:2007jr,Frixione:2014qaa,Yu:2014cka,Frixione:2015zaa,Denner:2016wet,YR4}), and are obtained here using {\tt Sherpa+OpenLoops}~\cite{Gleisberg:2008ta,Cascioli:2011va,Kallweit:2014xda,Schonherr:2017qcj,Buccioni:2019sur}.
+For all channels but gluon fusion, NLO EW corrections have been known for some time (cf. ref.~\cite{Ciccolini:2003jy,Ciccolini:2007ec,Ciccolini:2007jr,Denner:2011id,Frixione:2014qaa,Yu:2014cka,Frixione:2015zaa,Denner:2016wet,YR4}), and are obtained here using {\tt Sherpa+OpenLoops}~\cite{Gleisberg:2008ta,Cascioli:2011va,Kallweit:2014xda,Schonherr:2017qcj,Buccioni:2019sur}.
 The emission of weak gauge bosons is not included in the EW corrections, and should be considered as separate background reactions.
 We report the results in Table~\ref{tab:EW}, which displays the percentage decrease of the corresponding cross sections of Table~\ref{tab:channels} due to the inclusion of electro-weak corrections.
-We stress that the EW corrections to gluon fusion are expected to be sizeable at large transverse momentum.
-These corrections, currently unknown in this regime, must be estimated for an accurate prediction of the gluon-fusion production rate.
+The calculation of the EW corrections in the gluon fusion channel has recently been considered in refs.~\cite{Bonetti:2020hqh,Becchetti:2020wof,Bonetti:2022lrk}.
+Although a complete calculation in the regime considered in this work is not yet available, we stress that these corrections are expected to be sizeable at large transverse momentum, and must be estimated for an accurate prediction of the gluon-fusion production rate.
 Moreover, we observe that this observable receives substantial contributions from other production modes, which therefore must be taken into account together with the gluon-fusion channel in experimental analyses.

 Finally, the absolute and relative contributions of the different production modes up to transverse momenta of $1.25$ TeV are summarised in Fig.~\ref{fig:prodmodes}, including both QCD and EW corrections.